Definition: Photosensitivity (or sun allergy) is an abnormal reaction of the immune system to sunlight that only certain, sensitive people experience.

 - Some say that eating foods rich in antioxidants & other compounds can help with skin photosensitivity.
 These foods include orange and red fruits & vegetables like citrus fruits and bell peppers, fish oil, almonds, dark chocolate, green tea, turmeric, cauliflower, broccoli, kale and other greens.

-- Wear sunglasses and protective clothing.
+- Wear UV-blocking, polarized sunglasses and protective clothing.
 Wide-brimmed hats, long pants, and long-sleeved shirts can help protect your skin from sun exposure.
+You may even want to consider looking into my Wanderer jacket (pictured below):